Polynomial Hessians with small rank: (Projective) image apices

-Since $e_1$ is a projective image apex of $H$ over $K$, we deduce from (iv) of corollary \ref{tucor} that $(0,\tilde{q})$ is a (projective) image apex of $H$ over $K$.
-Furthermore, $q = (q_1, \tilde{q})$ is a (projective) image apex of $H$ over $K$ on account of (iii) or (iv) of theorem \ref{piacalc}.
+Consequently, $(q_1,\tilde{q})$ is a (projective) image apex of $(H_1+t,\tilde{H})$ over $K$.
+Since $e_1$ is a projective image apex of $H$ over $K$, we deduce from (iv) of corollary \ref{tucor} that $(q_1,\tilde{q})$ is a (projective) image apex of $H$ over $K$.
 This proves the `if'-parts of (i) and (ii).